silviucpp/beanstalkd-consumer/README.md

 Where

+- `start_at_startup` - specify if the consuming of messages should start imeediatly when the application is started.
+In case you have the
+`beanstalkd_consumer` as dependency and you need to load more other stuffs into your current app before starting consuming events, you can put this property on `false` and use `beanstalkd_consumer:start_consumers/0` to start the consumers.
 - `connection_info` - connection details
 - `queues_number` - number of processes that will handle the deletes and kick operations.
 Those are queued in case the connection to the server is not up and are sent again once connection is established.